 Food waste is something that my husband and I have struggled with in the past.
 It can be hard to cook for just two people and eating out every day is not an option for us.

-Being more conscious of food waste is one of my new year’s resolutions because I want to focus on not creating as much food waste.
-One of my favorite purchases of 2022 was a composting bin.
+Being more conscious of food waste is one of my New Year’s resolutions because I want to focus on not creating as much food waste.
+One of my favorite purchases has been a composter.
 I love it!
-It makes me feel like I am being less wasteful with the food I do throw out.
+It makes me feel like I am being less wasteful with the food I throw out.

 I want to try and make smaller meals that are better for two people.
 When we do have leftovers, I want to plan to take them for lunch at work or eat them at home.
 Lastly, if I still have to throw out food, or other items, I plan to always compost them (as long as it’s compostable).